bbullman/rust-book/README.md

 # rust-book
-The Rust Programming Language Book Exercises
+The Rust Programming Language Book Exercises organized by Chapter